jamsinclair/jSquash/README.md

 ## Differences with Squoosh

 - The codecs and tools are built for both Web and Web Worker environments
-- No dynamic code execution, can be run in strict environments that do not allow code evaluation.
+- No dynamic code execution, the packages can be run in strict environments that do not allow code evaluation.
 Like Cloudflare Workers.
 - Does not rely on TextEncoder/TextDecoder API (could reduce performance) but allows it to be run in simpler V8 runtimes that only support UTF-8 (Cloudflare Workers, Vercel Edge Functions etc.)

 ## Packages